Ivy League: Origin of the name

 The first known instance of the term Ivy League appeared in The Christian Science Monitor on February 7, 1935.
 Several sportswriters and other journalists used the term shortly later to refer to the older colleges, those along the northeastern seaboard of the United States, chiefly the nine institutions with origins dating from the colonial era, together with the United States Military Academy (West Point), the United States Naval Academy, and a few others.
 These schools were known for their long-standing traditions in intercollegiate athletics, often being the first schools to participate in such activities.
-At this time, however, none of these institutions made efforts to form an athletic league.
+At this time, none of these institutions made efforts to form an athletic league.

 A common folk etymology attributes the name to the Roman numeral for four, asserting that there was such a sports league originally with four members.
 The Morris Dictionary of Word and Phrase Origins helped to perpetuate this belief.
 The supposed " League" was formed over a century ago and consisted of Harvard, Yale, Princeton, and a fourth school that varies depending on who is telling the story.
 However, it is clear that Harvard, Princeton, Columbia, and Yale met on November 23, 1876, at the so-called Massasoit Convention to decide on uniform rules for the emerging game of American football, which rapidly spread.